Chart Color Schemes

 Health performance in Ingham Surrounds is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Ingham Surrounds faces significant health challenges, with common conditions affecting both younger and older age groups.
-Private health cover is low at approximately 48%, compared to 49.9% across Rest of Qld and a national average of 55.3%.
-The most prevalent conditions are arthritis (11.1%) and mental health issues (7%).
+Ingham Surrounds faces significant health challenges, with common conditions prevalent across both younger and older age groups.
+Private health cover is low at approximately 48% (around 3,272 people), compared to 49.9% in the rest of Queensland and a national average of 55.3%.
+The most common conditions are arthritis (11.1%) and mental health issues (7%).

-63.8% of residents report no medical ailments, compared to 66.2% in Rest of Qld.
-Ingham Surrounds has a higher proportion of seniors aged 65 and over at 30.6%, compared to 24.3% in Rest of Qld.
-Despite this, health outcomes among seniors are above average, outperforming the general population in health metrics.
+Approximately 63.8% of residents report no medical ailments, compared to 66.2% in the rest of Queensland.
+The area has a higher proportion of seniors aged 65 and over at 30.6% (around 2,104 people), compared to 24.3% in the rest of Queensland.
+Health outcomes among seniors are above average, even better than those of the general population.

 Frequently Asked Questions - Health